rmrk-team/rmrk-spec/standards/rmrk2.0.0/interactions/equip.md

 - `version` is the version of the standard used (e.g. `2.0.0`)
 - `id` is the [nft](../entity/nft.md)'s ID [computed field](../entity/nft.md/#computed-fields).
 - `baseslot` is the base-namespaced slot into which the NFT is to be equipped.
+If unequipping, a falsy value like an empty string or null should be provided.

 ## Examples